brittaniSavery/personal-website/content/resume.md

 Conductix-Wampfler | Omaha, NE
 2018–2019

 Recruited for vast knowledge of languages, frameworks and expertise in Atlassian products.
-Successfully became subject matter expert in creating and editing complex workflow validation and related scripts for robust software functionality
+Successfully became subject matter expert in creating and editing complex workflow validation and related scripts for robust software functionality.

 - Created custom application that enabled engineers to generate and modify specifications for manufactured steel products, saving development hours and increasing KPI’s (Key Performance Indicators)